The implementation of a new rights-based Aged Care Act will be a significant change for the aged care sector.

 - Older people will be aware of their rights and can seek to have them upheld.

-- Older people will be able to appoint a supporter who must comply with supported decision-making principles.
+- Older people will be able to register a supporter who must comply with supported decision-making principles.

 - Older people approved for permanent residential care will be allocated a place (not a provider).